 Data Collection

 Every patient chart was reviewed to ensure all inclusion criteria were met prior to study enrollment.
 Subjects that were enrolled had basic demographic data recorded which included patient age at time of encounter, sex, cancer diagnosis, number of days since last treatment with chemotherapy, temperature at admission, ANC at admission, hospital length of stay (LOS), prior to admission living situation and functional status, and all patient-specific data needed to calculate the MASCC risk index and CISNE scores (Figure 1).
 Admission complications that were defined as a transfer to the intensive care unit (ICU), post-admission deep vein thrombosis (DVT) or pulmonary embolism (PE), hospital-acquired infections including but not limited to pneumonia, bacteremia, urinary tract infection, and clostridium difficile, and death were recorded for the primary outcome analysis.
 Subjects that had a length of stay greater than three days and had a loss of pre-admission function regardless of their risk category were also recorded for a post-hoc secondary analysis.
 Subjects were considered to have a loss of pre-admission function if they required physical therapy post-discharge or if they were discharged to a higher level of care than they had previously been pre-admission.
+For example, if they were living at home and were discharged to a skilled nursing facility that would be considered a loss of function.
 A length of stay of three days was chosen as the threshold because it has been reported to be the average amount of time patients are admitted for febrile neutropenia (Durani & Go, 2016).

-The CISNE score calculation requires an Easter Cooperative Oncology Group (ECOG) performance status for each subject.
+The CISNE score calculation requires an Eastern Cooperative Oncology Group (ECOG) performance status for each subject.
 If the ECOG was not available in the ED admission note, then this data was collected from the patient’s most recent oncology clinic visit note.
 If it was not recorded in the last clinic note, then the subject’s score was estimated based on the ED admission note.
 If the patient presented independently and did not require assistance with ambulation then they were given a score of 0 to 1.
 If they were brought in by ambulance or were unable to ambulate independently then they were given a score of 2.
 The CISNE score also requires the patient’s grade of mucositis.
 The status of the subject’s mucous membranes was collected from the admission physical exam.
 These findings were graded using the National Cancer Institute (NCI) mucositis grading scale (NCI, 2017).
 If mucous membranes were not directly commented on, then it was recorded as no mucositis was present.